-Even in this record heat, fantastic events are taking place in all corners of the country.
+Even though it is scorching hot, be sure to get out and enjoy some of the fantastic events taking place this month in.
 Here is a list of festivals being held in and around Tokyo.
 Many focus on spectacular fireworks and/or traditional dancing.
-Check the list on occasion.
+Check the list occasionally.
 As I come across other events that I think are worth sharing, I’ll add them.

 8/1-5 Fuji Five Lakes Summer Festival, Yamanashi Prefecture